BeeDenley-Currie/Bootcamp-Assignments/README.md

 I'm imagining this database as useful within animal virology/laboratory testing fields, but the same concept can of course be applied to may different commercial science areas.
 - [X]  As an example, this database is functional to ensure that a new order meets the testing/sampling requirements (i.e. have they sent the right sample type for the test they need?)
 - [X]  It is also useful to be able to update the database as new sample types are approved for testing (like adding plasma as an acceptable sample type for ELISA testing)
-- [X]  We can see what viruses are requested for testing the most, to give insights into what will need extra stocks bought vs a rarely ordered test.
+- [ ]  We could see what viruses are requested for testing the most, to give insights into what stock levels we need for different assays

 </details>